 It’s also an easy, quality backlink for your own blog.

 If you have an unusual take on a topic or a current event, consider penning an opinion piece.
 It’s a surefire way to carve a name for yourself.

 Tutorials and how-to content remain the single most common form of content out there.
 Why?

 How-to content is a fantastic way to inspire your readers to take their engagement with your brand to the next level.

 With such content, readers aren’t just learning about your brand.
 They’re solving a problem or meeting a need by themselves with your guidance.

 Best of all, how-to content isn’t format-specific.
 You can create videos, blogs, infographics, and more.

 5. Original Research Pieces

-Much of today’s online content is modeled after other content.
+Much of today’s content is modeled after other content.
 In some cases, that content is modeled after yet other content.